 Welcome to our regular recap of last week's fundamentals.
 It was a busy one.
 Let's recap the highlights together.

 From the euro area we watched incoming data during the week, which in total came out negative for the euro.
-According to preliminary estimates (GDP) on Tuesday, the euro area economy contracted by 0.1% quarter-on-quarter.
+According to Tuesday's preliminary estimates (GDP), the euro area economy contracted by 0.1 % quarter-on-quarter.

 One of the things the market was waiting for was Thursday's Bank of England meeting.
-The central bank left the key interest rate at 5.25% for the second consecutive year.
+The central bank left its key interest rate at 5.25 % for the second consecutive day.

 From the US, our primary focus last week was on the Fed meeting and incoming inflation data.
-The Fed kept rates at their 22-year high for the second consecutive year.
+The Fed left rates at their 22-year high for the second consecutive week.

 As for August, the Canadian economy stagnated.